-- 1. Perform prerequisite tasks as described in "Before you begin" on page 165. - 2.
+- 1. Perform prerequisite tasks as described in Before you begin. - 2.
 Determine the next available disk drive position for your system or expansion unit.
-For information, see Chapter 6, "Disk drive locations and concurrent maintenance lights," on page 119. - 3.
-Record the position where the new disk drive will be installed.
-For example, the next available disk drive slot might be P3-D4.
+For information, see "Disk drive locations and concurrent maintenance lights" on page 129. - 3.
+Record the position where the new disk drive can be installed.
+For example, the next available disk drive slot might be P3-D4. - 4.
+Complete the following steps to install a disk drive.